codersgyan/codersgyan/README.md

-### Hi there, I'm Rakesh 👋
+👋 Hi, I'm Rakesh - Full-Stack Developer & JavaScript Enthusiast!

-## I'm a Full-stack Software Developer and Javascript Enthusiast!
+🚀 About Me
-- 🔭 I build projects in free time @ [CodersGyan YouTube channel][website]
+🛠️ I love building projects in my free time for my CodersGyan YouTube channel.
-- 🌱 I’m currently learning everything 🤣
+🌟 Actively expanding my skills in all areas of technology.
-- 👯 I’m looking to collaborate with other content creators
+🤝 Looking to collaborate with fellow content creators.
-- 🥅 2023 Goals: Reach 100K family at Coder's Gyan.
+🎯 2023 Goal: Grow the Coders Gyan community to 100K members!

 ### Connect with me: